I'm not a superman, Pope Francis says

 Francis made clear he did not envision changing the Church's stance on such issues as the ban on artificial birth control enshrined in Pope Paul VI's 1968 encyclical Humanae Vitae (On Human Life).

-A synod of bishops to be held in October would discuss ways of applying and explaining it better, he said, calling the encyclical "prophetic and courageous".
+A synod of bishops to be held in October would discuss ways of applying and explaining it better, he said, calling the encylical "prophetic and courageous".

-"It's not a question of changing the doctrine but going deeper so that pastoral concern takes into account situations and what can be done for people," he said.
+"It's not a question of changing the doctrine but going deeper so that pastoral concern takes into account situations and what can be done for people," he said, without elaborating.

-Francis restated the Church's position that marriage is between a man and woman.
-But indicating a small opening, he said

-some states wanted to "justify civil unions" of various types in order to regularise economic issues such as property rights and health coverage.

 SINGLED OUT